-- Increase cost and programme certainty - Early involvement of advisers and contractors - More assured partnership working and innovation - More effective risk management - Transparent procurement - A minimum of 80% of packages (by value) market tested - A qualified and experienced supply chain working to capped rates - Opportunity with economies of scale with HNSL already appointed to support other planned major capital projects (Elgin High School Extension) and potentially others in the future (Buckie High School). - 4.10 The benchmarked project fees for completing concept design and progressing the project to FBC, is £1.569M, with the spend being across financial years 24/25, with the view to start construction in August 2025. - 4.11 The next update report will provide further detail on costs for completing Detailed Design.
+- Increase cost and programme certainty - Early involvement of advisers and contractors - More assured partnership working and innovation - More effective risk management - Transparent procurement - A minimum of 80% of packages (by value) market tested - A qualified and experienced supply chain working to capped rates - Opportunity with economies of scale with HNSL already appointed to support other planned major capital projects (Elgin High School Extension) and potentially others in the future (Buckie High School). - 4.10 The benchmarked project fees for taking the project to FBC, with a detailed design and build proposition is £1.569M, with the spend being across financial years 24/25 and 25/26, with the view to start construction in August 2025.